Dreamscapes/Ldap-Core/README.md

 ## Usage

-There are two classes - `Dreamscapes\Ldap\Core\Ldap` and `Dreamscapes\Ldap\Core\ResultResource`, each of which implement part of the native ldap functions as instance methods (some functions which do not operate on the resource objects are static).
+There are two classes - `Dreamscapes\Ldap\Core\Ldap` and `Dreamscapes\Ldap\Core\Result`, each of which implement part of the native ldap functions as instance methods (some functions which do not operate on the resource objects are static).
 The differentiating principle is simple - if the function deals with the state of the ldap connection, it is implemented in the first, whereas functions dealing with the data returned from ldap server (the result resource) are implemented in the latter class.

 ### Deviations